Hello! My name is Emily.

 – If I could send a message to my 15-year-old self, I would tell her to care less about becoming thin and pretty and to please please stop listening to Enter Shikari.

-– If I could send a message to my 30-year-old self, I’d ask her if Quater-life crisis is a real thing and whether China has sent a mission to Mars already.
+– If I could send a message to my 30-year-old self, I’d ask her if Quater-life crisis is a real thing and whether this friggin’ pandemic is over yet.

 So that’s me!
 I’ll leave the rest to yourself.
-Make yourself at home in the crimson casa, take off your shoes, take a seat and a beer from the fridge.
+Make yourself at home in the crimson casa, take a seat and a beer from the fridge.
 I’ll be reading a book in the kitchen and hope you enjoy the crimson perspective.